-For a good-ole-rippin’ time don't miss our square dance and concert combo, Aug 30!
+For a good-ole-rippin’ time don't miss our fiddle workshop, square dance, and concert combo, Aug 30!

 About Misty Mountain Pony Club: